awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 ## Configuring EC2 Fleet for On\-Demand Backup<a name="ec2-fleet-on-demand-backup"></a>

 If you have urgent, unpredictable scaling needs, such as a news website that must scale during a major news event or game launch, we recommend that you specify alternative instance types for your On\-Demand Instances, in the event that your preferred option does not have sufficient available capacity\.
 For example, you might prefer `c5.2xlarge` On\-Demand Instances, but if there is insufficient available capacity, you'd be willing to use some `c4.2xlarge` instances during peak load\.
-In this case, EC2 Fleet attempts to fulfill all your target capacity using `c5.2xlarge` instances, but if there is insufficient capacity, it automatically launches `c4.2xlarge` instances to fulfill the target capacity\.
+In this case, EC2 Fleet attempts to fulfill all of your target capacity using `c5.2xlarge` instances, but if there is insufficient capacity, it automatically launches `c4.2xlarge` instances to fulfill the target capacity\.

 ### Prioritizing Instance Types for On\-Demand Capacity<a name="ec2-fleet-on-demand-priority"></a>

 When EC2 Fleet attempts to fulfill your On\-Demand capacity, it defaults to launching the lowest\-priced instance type first\.
 If `AllocationStrategy` is set to `prioritized`, EC2 Fleet uses priority to determine which instance type to use first in fulfilling On\-Demand capacity\.
 The priority is assigned to the launch template override, and the highest priority is launched first\.

 For example, you have configured three launch template overrides, each with a different instance type: `c3.large`, `c4.large`, and `c5.large`\.
-The On\-Demand price for `c5.large` is less than for `c4.large`\. `c3.large` is the cheapest\.
+The On\-Demand price for `c5.large` is less than the price for `c4.large`\. `c3.large` is the cheapest\.
 If you do not use priority to determine the order, the fleet fulfills On\-Demand capacity by starting with `c3.large`, and then `c5.large`\.
 Because you often have unused Reserved Instances for `c4.large`, you can set the launch template override priority so that the order is `c4.large`, `c3.large`, and then `c5.large`\.

 ## Maximum Price Overrides<a name="ec2-fleet-price-overrides"></a>

-Each EC2 Fleet can include a global maximum price, or use the default \(the On\-Demand price\)\.
+Each EC2 Fleet can either include a global maximum price, or use the default \(the On\-Demand price\)\.
 The fleet uses this as the default maximum price for each of its launch specifications\.

 You can optionally specify a maximum price in one or more launch specifications\.
 This price is specific to the launch specification\.
 If a launch specification includes a specific price, the EC2 Fleet uses this maximum price, overriding the global maximum price\.
 Any other launch specifications that do not include a specific maximum price still use the global maximum price\.

+## Control Spending<a name="ec2-fleet-control-spending"></a>

+EC2 Fleet stops launching instances when it has met one of the following parameters: the `TotalTargetCapacity` or the `MaxTotalPrice` \(the maximum amount you’re willing to pay\)\.
+To control the amount you pay per hour for your fleet, you can specify the `MaxTotalPrice`\.
+When the maximum total price is reached, EC2 Fleet stops launching instances even if it hasn’t met the target capacity\.

+The following examples show two different scenarios\.
+In the first, EC2 Fleet stops launching instances when it has met the target capacity\.
+In the second, EC2 Fleet stops launching instances when it has reached the maximum amount you’re willing to pay \(`MaxTotalPrice`\)\.

+**Example: Stop launching instances when target capacity is reached**

+Given a request for `m4.large` On\-Demand Instances, where:
++ On\-Demand Price: $0\.10 per hour
++ `OnDemandTargetCapacity`: 10
++ `MaxTotalPrice`: $1\.50

+EC2 Fleet launches 10 On\-Demand Instances because the total of $1\.00 \(10 instances x $0\.10\) does not exceed the `MaxTotalPrice` of $1\.50 for On\-Demand Instances\.

+**Example: Stop launching instances when maximum total price is reached**

+Given a request for `m4.large` On\-Demand Instances, where:
++ On\-Demand Price: $0\.10 per hour
++ `OnDemandTargetCapacity`: 10
++ `MaxTotalPrice`: $0\.80

+If EC2 Fleet launches the On\-Demand target capacity \(10 On\-Demand Instances\), the total cost per hour would be $1\.00\.
+This is more than the amount \($0\.80\) specified for `MaxTotalPrice` for On\-Demand Instances\.
+To prevent spending more than you're willing to pay, EC2 Fleet launches only 8 On\-Demand Instances \(below the On\-Demand target capacity\) because launching more would exceed the `MaxTotalPrice` for On\-Demand Instances\.

 ## EC2 Fleet Instance Weighting<a name="ec2-fleet-instance-weighting"></a>

-When you create an EC2 Fleet, you can define the capacity units that each instance type would contribute to your application's performance, and adjust your maximum price for each launch specification accordingly using *instance weighting*\.
+When you create an EC2 Fleet, you can define the capacity units that each instance type would contribute to your application's performance\.
+You can then adjust your maximum price for each launch specification by using *instance weighting*\.

 By default, the price that you specify is *per instance hour*\.
 When you use the instance weighting feature, the price that you specify is *per unit hour*\.
 You can calculate your price per unit hour by dividing your price for an instance type by the number of units that it represents\.
 EC2 Fleet calculates the number of instances to launch by dividing the target capacity by the instance weight\.
 If the result isn't an integer, the fleet rounds it up to the next integer, so that the size of your fleet is not below its target capacity\.
 The fleet can select any pool that you specify in your launch specification, even if the capacity of the instances launched exceeds the requested target capacity\.